-Picture – you just got done with an interview and return home super excited about how well it went!
-In fact, you surprised yourself by being so confident and giving intelligent answers to your likely employer’s tricky questions!
+Picture this: You just finished an interview and returned home super excited about how well it went!
+You surprised yourself by being so confident and answering your likely employer’s tricky questions intelligently!

 You are just about to begin celebrating an excellent day when suddenly you receive an email from your prospective employer asking you to forward a couple of references.

-Well, the interview went well enough but how do you go about getting your references?
-You haven’t been in touch with your previous employers in a while and some jobs may not have ended so well!
+Well, the interview went well enough, but how do you go about getting your references?
+You haven’t been in touch with your previous employers in a while, and some jobs may not have ended well!

-In this article, we look at the reasons why prospective employers may request references.
-How do you approach your previous employer for a reference and what exactly should you get right in that reference letter?
-Let’s take a quick look at these questions.
+In this article, we examine why prospective employers may request references.
+How do you approach your previous employer for a reference, and what exactly should you include in that reference letter?
+Let’s examine these questions quickly.

 Why Do Employers Ask for References?

-When an employer asks you for references it is usually a good sign but in no way guarantees that you have got the job.
+When an employer asks for references, it is usually a good sign, but it does not guarantee that you will get the job.

 The employer may be impressed by your interview and wants to make sure his impression is accurate by getting an opinion from your previous employers.

-Also, there may be many applicants that have been shortlisted after the interview and the next process of elimination involves going through references to finalize the most deserving candidate for the job.
+Also, many applicants may have been shortlisted after the interview, and the next process of elimination involves going through references to finalize the most deserving candidate for the job.

-In some establishments, asking for references is just part of the normal hiring procedure.
+In some establishments, asking for references is just a normal hiring procedure.

 Apply For References